 A conference proceeding is any publication containing papers presented at a formal meeting of professionals, issued in conjunction with that meeting as its official expression in publication form.
-A conference article is any paper presented at a conference, whether published in a conference proceedings or elsewhere.
+A conference article is any paper presented at a conference, whether published in conference proceedings or elsewhere.

 Popular magazines that aim to serve the broad public sometimes include articles about business and industries.

 Business magazines and financial newspapers specialize in only business news, which include both stories and statistics like key indicators and stock market prices.

 Trade journals are like business periodicals but are more in-depth, and are written about a particular field or industry, by and largely for professionals in it.
 Most offer not only news stories and statistics, but industry reports as well.